sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 ---
 title: "Sourcegraph 4.0"
 publishDate: 2022-09-27T10:00-07:00
 description: Announcing Sourcegraph 4.0.
-The latest release includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a code intelligence platform
+The latest release includes over a dozen updates and new features, and it is the first step toward Sourcegraph becoming a code intelligence platform.
 tags: [blog, release]
 slug: "release/4.0"
 published: true